iqm-finland/qiskit-on-iqm/docs/user_guide.rst

 transpiler, and then uses an additional transpiler stage defined by the :class:`.IQMDefaultSchedulingPlugin` plugin introduce the resonators and add :class:`MOVE gates <.MoveGate>` between qubits and resonators as necessary.
-For more control over the transpilation process, you can use the :meth:`transpile_to_IQM` function documented :ref:`here <_transpile_to_IQM>`.
+For more control over the transpilation process, you can use the :meth:`transpile_to_IQM` function documented below.

-.. _transpile_to_IQM:

 The :meth:`transpile_to_IQM` method
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 As an alternative to the native Qiskit transpiler integration, you can use the :meth:`transpile_to_IQM`.
 This method is meant for users who want at least one of the following things:

-    - more fine grained control over the transpiler process without having to figure out which IQM transpiler plugin
+* more fine grained control over the transpiler process without having to figure out which IQM transpiler plugin to use,
-    to use,
-    - transpile circuits that already contain a computational resonator, or
+* transpile circuits that already contain a computational resonator, or
-    - forcefully restrict the transpiler to use a strict subset of qubits on the device.
+* forcefully restrict the transpiler to use a strict subset of qubits on the device.

 For example, if you want to transpile the circuit with `optimization_level=0` but also apply the single qubit gate
 optimization pass, you can do the following, equivalent things: